 December can often be hit or miss with snow and is very, very dark, while January is cold.

-I’d say February is the best time to visit Norway for a true winter experience, whereas if you want milder weather with still lots of snow (at least in the mountains) then March or even April can be a good bet.
+I’d say February is the best time to visit Norway for a true winter experience, whereas if you want milder weather with still lots of snow (at least in the mountains) then March is a good bet.

 Read also: Norway’s Prettiest Winter Landscape